Whittle Laboratory: Origin

-Development of computational methods
+Computational Methods

 Professor John Denton was one of the first to develop numerical methods for flow calculation in turbomachines using time-marching methods.
 He was soon joined by Prof Bill Dawes and together the numerical methods that he has developed, including TBLOCK and MULTALL, became widely used around the world receiving many international awards for his work.
 The advent of CFD was groundbreaking not only because for the first time researchers and designers could calculate the correct loss mechanisms within turbomachines (rather than relying on empirical correlations), but also because the numerical methods could also be used as design tools to improve component efficiencies.
 The Denton code TBLOCK, a CPU based Navier-Stokes solver for turbomachinery, has since been converted to a code called Turbostream designed to exploit NVIDIA GPUs for massively parallel computations, resulting in a more than 20 times speed up for the same calculation.
 Turbostream was spun out as a separate company, with the latest version (TS4) now an unstructured code with multi-physics capabilities.

 Other computational methods developed in the Lab include 3DNS, a high fidelity flow solver, and dbslice, a JavaScript library for web-based data exploration.